jakevdp/PracticalLombScargle/README.md

 # PracticalLombScargle

+**Work in Progress**

-Document outlining practical considerations of the use of Lomb-Scargle periodograms
+Document outlining practical considerations of the use of Lomb-Scargle periodograms.